 Subsequently, Gildo Pastor asked him to take the reins of Venturi North America, the firm’s US branch based in Columbus, Ohio, where part of the development work on Venturi’s land speed record vehicles is carried out, with the invaluable collaboration of Ohio State University and its students.

-At Venturi’s headquarters in Monaco, in a contemporary setting designed by Sacha Lakic, a team of thirty dedicated people work to bring the company’s projects to life.
+At Venturi’s headquarters in Monaco, in a contemporary setting designed by Sacha Lakic, a team of fifteen dedicated people work to bring the company’s projects to life.